Aadit1004/Aadit1004/README.md

 # About Me👨‍💻

 My name is Aadit Rao.
-I am currently living in Vancouver, Canada and am in my third year at the University of British Columbia majoring in Computer Science and a minor in Mathematics.
-My hobbies and interests include aviation, Formula 1, travelling the world, gaming, and spending quality time with friends and family.
+I am currently living in Vancouver, Canada and I am in my third year at the University of British Columbia majoring in Computer Science and a minor in Mathematics.
+My hobbies and interests include aviation, Formula 1, travelling the world, and gaming.

 # Technical Skills💻